etlweather/understanding-networking/GLOSSARY.md

 ## firewall
-A network device that is installed between two networks and provide security features by inspecting the data sent from one network to the other and allows or denies the traffic based on a set of rules configured by the administrator.
+A network device that is installed between two networks and provides security features by inspecting the data sent from one network to the other and allows or denies the traffic based on a set of rules configured by the administrator.
 It is similar to a router but performs more security functions by inspecting the